rblack42/ACCweb.cosc2325/Appendix/Projects/AutoDependencies.rst

     * `Auto-Dependency Generation <http://make.mad-scientist.net/papers/advanced-auto-dependency-generation/>`_

-This is just what we need, but it requies a bit more work on our project setup.
+This is just what we need, but it requires a bit more work on our project setup.

 First step
 **********

-A simple move toward a better setup is to move those dependency lines we added earler into a file we maintain just to list additional dependencies.
-Le't try that and make sure it works.
+A simple move toward a better setup is to move those dependency lines we added earlier into a file we maintain just to list additional dependencies.
+Let's try that and make sure it works.

 At the end of the Makefile in all of our code subdirectories, we will get rid of the dependency lines and add an include line: